kastendevhub/veeam_kasten_operator_terraform/README.md

 ### Step 1: Configure Backend State (Optional)

-If you're using Azure for backend state storage:
+If you're using Azure for backend state storage, or any other remote storage backend,adapt the configuration of the `backend.tf` file to initialise the Terraform backend for the deployment of the Veeam Kasten Operator.

 1. Edit the backend configuration in `stage_2_k10/backend.tf`: